demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

 ### splunk-submit-event-hec
 ***
-Sends events to an HTTP event collector using the Splunk platform JSON event protocol.
+Sends events to an HTTP event collector using the Splunk platform JSON event protocol. if `batch_event_data` or `entry_id` arguments are provided then all arguments related to a single event are ignored.
 ##### Base Command

 `splunk-submit-event-hec`